66°

 Required Permits and Approvals:

 • Without exception, a Public Right of Way Permit is required and will be reviewed through a Process One decision process if all requirements are met.
-If deviations are requested from the San Diego Municipal Code regulations, a Process Two PDF icon Neighborhood Use Permit will be required.
+If deviations are requested from the San Diego Municipal Code regulations, a Process Two Neighborhood Use Permit will be required.

 Maintenance Requirements